Fraudsters Are Posing as BECU – What They’re Doing

 - Zelle® users: read before you reply.
 After making a Zelle® transfer, you'll receive an SMS text to verify a transaction.
 If a message instructs you to reply YES, make sure you read and understand the purpose of the message before responding.
 If it's from a scammer, replying YES may inadvertently authorize a fraudulent transaction from your account.

 - Some fraudsters are impersonating BECU employees.
 They're using names and locations of actual BECU employees.
 They may even suggest you look them up online as a reassurance of legitimacy.

 - Consider adding a code word to your account.
 A code word adds a layer of security to your account.
 When you call or visit a BECU location, the employee will ask for your code word to verify your identity and ensure the person in front of them is actually you, and not someone posing as you.
 Learn how to protect your account with a code word.

-- Remember, never share your login credentials or one-time passcodes sent in a text or email.
+- Remember, never share your login credentials or one-time passcodes.
 This information can give a criminal immediate access to your account.

 What to do if you've been a victim

 If you have concerns about a suspicious communication you've received or responded to, please contact us at 800-233-2328.
 You can also send us a secure message using Messenger in Online or Mobile Banking, or visit any BECU location.
 Visit our Locations page to find one near you.